nemesida-waf/waf-bypass/README.md

 ## How to run

-### DON’T DO ANYTHING ILLEGAL
+#### Don't do anything illegal
-> It is forbidden to use for illegal and illegal purposes.
+It is forbidden to use for illegal and illegal purposes.
 Don't break the law.
 We are not responsible for possible risks associated with the use of this software.

 ### Run using Docker
 The latest waf-bypass always available via the [Docker Hub](https://hub.docker.com/r/nemesida/waf-bypass).
 It can be easily pulled via the following command: